-The best way I’ve found to reduce carb cravings in the beginning of a low-carb diet is to fast food for at least three days, by having only one meal per day.
+The best way I’ve found to reduce carb cravings at the beginning of a low-carb diet is through eating complex carbs, light intermittent fasting, and healthy supplements and food replacements such as bone broth.

 In order to not get the keto flu, you need to restrict your carbs slowly.
 I use the Carb Manager App to help me keep up with what I eat.